 Focus on advanced technologies and chemistries.
 The quality of the Corporation's assets and chemistry is fundamental to the viability of a long-life, specialized oilfield service company that serves a global market.
 Hydraulic fracturing operations are constantly improving through advances in technology, which are intended to translate into cost savings, enhanced production for the Corporation's customers and a reduced environmental footprint.
-The importance of technology in delivering value-added solutions begins in the Corporation's own operations with the ability to share ideas and best practices, support regional and global customers, improve productivity, increase efficiency, reduce environmental impact and drive future growth.
 The Corporation will continue to invest in technology and engineering to maintain its leading market position and serve its customers in innovative and efficient ways.

 Commitment to quality.
 The Corporation's commitment to quality is evident in the investment made to become certified under American Petroleum Institute's Specification Q2 ("API Q2"), which is the first quality management system certification specifically for energy services companies in the oil and gas industry.
 The standard defines a quality management system of procedures and processes that foster continuous improvement in substantive capabilities, quality control and reporting.
-The Corporation's maintains several certifications to API Q2 including locations in the United States and Canada.
-The Corporation's entire operations are subject to a Quality Management System in compliance with the requirements of API Q2 (and ISO 9001:2015).
+The Corporation's maintains an active certification to API Q2 and ISO 9001:2015 for its corporate and divisional head office in Calgary, Canada.
+The Corporation's entire operations are subject to a Quality Management System in compliance with the requirements of API Q2 and ISO 9001:2015.